 The mask has come completely off.
 Dom the character has ripped apart the gruff exterior he often wears even in front of Brian, his best friend and soulmate, and Diesel the actor removes his own standard persona to do so.
 It’s an incredible marriage of an actor understanding his oneness with a character.

 So, too, does this final line drive home indelible truths about fatherhood found in Fast Five — that the lessons our fathers leave us are forever part of who we are and who we will be as parents, and that our impact on people can stretch beyond our own children through the values we bestow upon them.
-Men can, and should, share the experience of fatherhood — a concept that shouldn’t be conceived as a burden but rather a blessing.
-Fatherhood is not a curse — as so many films about men on adventures treat it — but a gift.
+Men can, and should, share the experience of fatherhood.
+Fatherhood is not a curse, as so many films about men on adventures treat it.
+It’s a gift.

-Dom and Brian’s deep love is one shared, by all accounts, between Diesel and Walker, and it’s clear that the two of them — both fathers in real life — felt that this scene, and this film, represented their chance to express their mutual parenting experiences on their largest cinematic platform.
+Dom and Brian’s deep love is one shared, by all accounts, between Diesel and Walker, and it’s clear that the two of them felt that this scene, and this film, represented their chance to express their mutual parenting experiences on their largest cinematic platform.

 Fast Five doesn’t spurn traditional masculine archetypes.
 It certainly embraces them amid its really cool cars and badass bank heists.
 But it does its best to squeeze the toxicity out of them and see what is left — telling a story about fatherhood that celebrates what a man can be when he embraces that role.